-Our SEN consultancy service frequently works with parents who are making the difficult decision between mainstream, specialist and special schools for a child with autism.
-When the child is academically able, parents are often strongly inclined to keep him or her in mainstream education, believing that a special school will quash their ability.
+Our SEN consultancy service frequently works with parents who are making the difficult decision between mainstream, special and residential schools for a child with needs.
+When the child is academically able, parents are often strongly inclined to keep them in mainstream education, believing that a special school will limit their ability.

 In fact quite the reverse can be true.
 You may have an 11-year-old who understands quantum physics, but whose social and sensory difficulties mean a mainstream classroom is nothing short of torture.
-Too often we’ve seen children in this situation spending their time instead cowering in the toilets or fleeing school, and later becoming a school refuser, or being excluded because their fear-related behaviour is treated as a disciplinary matter.
+Too often we’ve seen children in this situation spending their time instead cowering in the toilets or fleeing school, and later becoming a school avoider, or being excluded because their anxiety is treated as poor behaviour.

 A growing number of special schools now cater for high functioning autism where children can sit a full set of GCSEs or alternatively take other qualifications such as BTECs if they are likely to crumple in the all-or-nothing nature of a final GCSE exam.

 They may also support a child with autism in transitioning to FE colleges.
 It may come as a surprise to learn that children with special needs can and do go on to university.
 Jason Arday, who had a childhood diagnosis of autism and global developmental delay, became the youngest-ever black professor at Cambridge University and we know of an increasing number of SEN students taking up University places, some of which are offering preparation courses for students with autism during the holidays.